Arteaga2k/problema3/app/Twig/doc/tags/autoescape.rst

 .. note::

-    The chapter :doc:`Twig for Developers<../api>` gives more information about when and how automatic escaping is applied.
+    The chapter :doc:'Twig for Developers<../api>' gives more information about when and how automatic escaping is applied.